apphiaWang/expr_parkour/transformer_based_AU_model/README.md

 + Certain self-defined loss function from the original paper is deprecated(we tried to contact the author but we are still waiting for the reply), so we use substitution loss functions.

 # Dataset
-+ The model is pre-trained on [BP4D dataset] (https://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html), which is a 3D video database of spontaneous facial expressions in a diverse group of young adults.
++ The model is pre-trained on [BP4D dataset](https://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html), which is a 3D video database of spontaneous facial expressions in a diverse group of young adults.
-+ We finetuned the pre-trained model on [The Denver Intensity of Spontaneous Facial Action (DISFA)] (http://mohammadmahoor.com/disfa/), which consists of 27 videos with real human faces in it.
++ We finetuned the pre-trained model on [The Denver Intensity of Spontaneous Facial Action (DISFA)](http://mohammadmahoor.com/disfa/), which consists of 27 videos with real human faces in it.

 # Experiment Platform
 + All experiments are done on Google Colab using both CPU and T4 GPU.